ethereum/remix-ide/docs/layout.md

 Navigating Remix
 ================
-Remix IDE is composed of three panels and a terminal.
+Remix IDE is comprised of three panels and a terminal.

 ![](images/a-layout1c.png)

-1. Icon Panel - click to change which plugin appears in the Side Panel
+1. Icon Panel - click to change which plugins appear in the Side Panel
 2. Side Panel - most but not all plugins have their interface here
-3. Main Panel - for editing files, for large format tools, and the home tab
+3. Main Panel - for editing files, large format tools, and the home tab
 4. Terminal - where you will see transaction receipts

 Default Tools